Lumin0l/Bottega_Fullstack_Module_7/ex_02_react_intro/react_intro_00_architecture.md

 ### Other files:
 **Bootstrap**: not the framework.
 This is just the entry point or the base JS file, where we load all the critical stuff, like the very "React" and other critical components.
+**env.j**: it's a place where you can store information that you want hidden, like API Keys and so on.
+It has a couple file called "env.example.js" that can show the structure of it without the actual info.
+We can change the port for the localhost.
+Sometimes you want to do that in order to run several apps at the same time in case you're working on more than one.
+**LICENSE**: specifies the license.

+**package.json**: the ultimate configuration file, it stores multiple configuration elements.
+It's important to know that it works in *json*, so every string needs double-quotes **""**.
+It also needs to have no final comma in the last element to work.
+It works more or less like objects, with key-value pairs.
+In the *"scripts"* key we can find the actual commands that we get when we type *"npm <command>"*

 [^1]: Some will be developed later on.